 In the picture below, notice the rings around the valve are perfectly round and uniform, and the dark grey center ring is not too wide or too thin.
 Ideally, this is what you want your valves to look like.

 If the center ring is too wide, or if it's too thin, the valves will not seal properly.
 Any compromising here will cost you performance.

 Valve Seat Refinishing

 There's several ways to resurface valves and seats.
 Being a one-man shop, I prefer Neway valve seat cutters.
 It allows me to buy only the cutter sizes for the job at hand, and purchase additional cutters when needed.

 You may have heard of four- or five- or seven-angle valve seats.
 Seven angles are not necessarily better than five, and five angles are not necessarily better than three.

-Performing those extra cuts on an 80 horsepower motorcycle is redundant.
+Performing those extra cuts on a stock horsepower motorcycle is redundant.
 A three-angle cut is the best path for stock or slightly modified classic bikes.
 Unless you're making big horsepower and have access to a flow bench, leave these multi-angle cuts to competitive racers.

 Read: Motorcycle Valve Job